crimzoda/portfolio/README.md

 # Ushan Dissanayake

-A collection of my projects...
+A collection of my projects!

 ---
 ![example_output](https://i.imgur.com/ImUcjzC.gif) JiJi - written in C#, PHP and JavaScript:
 ---
 JiJi allows you to view and create music playlists with queues and timestamps to scrollable web content.
 Users can upload their playlists and share the codes with anyone.

 The client is built in C# under .NET 6.0 and WPF.